zzzprojects/learn-orm/tutorials/dapper/basic-list-query.md

 }
 ```

-In the `Main` method, we will create a member of type `IDbConnection` with the `SqlConnection` by passing the connection string and then retrieve the data from the `Authors` table using the `Query` method.
+In the `Main` method, we will create a member of type `IDbConnection` with the `SqlConnection` by passing the connection string and retrieving the data from the `Authors` table using the `Query` method.

 The `Query` extension method in Dapper enables you to retrieve data from the database and populate data in your object model.